-1. Open UISP and go to the Devices section.
+1. Open UISP and go to the Settings -> Devices section.

-4. In your browser type in the IP address of the device, that should open the device's login screen.
+3. In your browser type in the IP address of the device, which should open the device's login screen.
 Insert the correct credentials and you will get to the Device administration screen.

-9. Now you can go back to the UISP and check the 'devices' table.
+8. Now you can go back to the UISP and check the 'devices' table.
 You should see the newly added device there.
-Authorize the device in the UISP devices list and assign it to a (Client)Site.
+Authorize the device in the UISP devices list and assign it to a Site or Subscriber

 How to Register a Device via SSH